 - Created with 8 ingredients you probably already have on hand.

 - Baked in the oven for a hands-off recipe.

 - Made in a 2-quart baking dish, meaning it’s great for feeding a crowd.

-Similar to standard brownie recipes, this brownie peanut butter pudding requires just a handful of items.
+Similar to standard brownie recipes, this brownie pudding requires just a handful of items.
 Here’s everything you’ll need: